DCC-EX/dcc-ex.github.io/docs/get-started/assembly.rst

 Cut the trace indicated in the picture with a razor blade or x-acto knife.
 2 or 3 firm scratches through the trace should do it.
 Do not cut too deep.
 Both a magnifier and an ohmmeter would be helpful here.
 The little vertical line in between the two solder pads is the scratch mark from where we cut through the little solder trace.

 .. figure:: ../_static/images/motor_shield_vin2.jpg
-   :alt: Cut Vin trace on arduino motor shield
+   :alt: Cut Vin trace on Arduino motor shield
    :align: center
    :scale: 80%